Ference Marton

 Ference Marton (born Ferenc Istvan Marton 7 March 1939) is a Swedish educational psychologist who is best known for introducing the distinction between deep and surface approaches to learning, and developing phenomenography as a methodology for educational research.
 More recently, he developed a theory of classroom learning based on establishing the prerequisites for learning conceived as the "space of learning".
-Marton is a professor of education at the Göteborg University.
+Marton is a professor of education at the University of Gothenburg.